derb12/pybaselines/docs/algorithms/classification.rst

 fabc (Fully Automatic Baseline Correction)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.fabc` identifies baseline segments by thresholding the squared first derivative
+:meth:`.fabc` identifies baseline segments by thresholding the squared first derivative
-of the data, similar to :func:`dietrich`.
+of the data, similar to :meth:`.dietrich`.
 However, fabc approximates the first derivative
 using a continous wavelet transform with the Haar wavelet, which is more robust to noise
 than the numerical derivative in Dietrich's method.
 The baseline is then fit using
 Whittaker smoothing with all baseline points having a weight of 1 and all other points